jonkensta/ibp-server/docs/zeropi/readme.md

 4. Linux bootstrap loader: runs from DDR memory
-   - uses the arguments and memory locations received from U-Boot to locate, decompress, config, and init the Linux kernel.
+   - uses the arguments and memory locations received from U-Boot to locate, decompress, nconfig, and init the Linux kernel.

 ----------------------------------------------------------------------------------------